 In other words, you associate pain with having it or with what it would take to have it, or you believe that you are the problem.
 These are all good places to start your tapping routine.
 I gave some suggestions for tapping on these negative associations in my article Manifesting the Life of Your Dreams with EFT.
 Today I’d like to offer a couple of ideas for treating the perfectionism trap, since this is a very common barrier that stops many of us from taking action.

-Here are just a few ideas for EFT tapping statements to begin with (if using SET, simply tap whilst focusing on the statement in italics):
+Here are just a few ideas for common blocking beliefs to target to begin with (if using EFT you might put these beliefs into the set-up statement, if using SET, simply tap whilst focusing on the statement in italics):

-Then step up the intensity a little with an exaggeration of your problem pattern, viz:
+Then it can help to step up the intensity a little with an exaggeration of your problem pattern, viz: